dfinity/portal/docs/developer-docs/defi/rosetta/icrc_rosetta/data_api/network.md

 }'
 ```

-The response will give you information on the error types, the supported operations and some metadata about the ICP Rosetta node you are running.
+The response will give you information on the error types, the supported operations, and metadata about the ICP Rosetta node you are running.

 ```bash
 {